kdimakop/.github/profile/README.md

 This is the GitHub Organization site for EXPANSE's WP3, where we can share and discuss code for the different analyses within the group.

+## Papers

+1. Socioeconomic inequalities in urban exposome patterns across the life span in European cohorts (leaded by ISGlobal)
+2. External exposome and mortality across Europe (leaded by Rome-Greece)
+3. External exposome with stroke risk across Europe (leaded by KI)
+4. Evaluating interplay between urban exposome specific exposures on total mortality (leaded by Greece)
+5. Methodological paper on LASSO approach (leaded by Imperial)

 ## Getting Started

+Each analysis should have its own repository within the Organization.
+Consider choosing a short and informative name for your repository.

 >**Important**: Confidential data should not be stored in GitHub and therefore should not be version controlled.
 Make sure the possibly sensitive data files that are inside the repository are included in your .gitignore file.
 Contact the GitHub Organization's maintainer when in doubt.

-Each analysis should have its own repository within the Organization.
-Consider choosing a short and informative name for your repository.

 ### Creating a new repository